 Melody lived in shelters, in her car and, when possible, at her daughter’s home.
 Unfortunately, she could not consistently rely on her daughter’s help because her daughter had her own personal problems.
 With several disabling health issues, Melody found that women’s shelters were not designed to accommodate her disabilities.
 She also found it difficult to relate to some of the women in the shelters, due to substantial age differences and because, unlike Melody, many participants were in various stages of substance abuse recovery.

 The elder abuse case manager offered support and encouraged her to continue working closely with her mental health therapist during these very difficult times.
 Melody’s primary goal was obtaining safe, affordable housing of her own that would accommodate her physical needs and help stabilize her life.
-Diligently, she worked with the elder abuse case manager to apply for permanent, subsidized housing as well as transitional housing programs, and was placed on multiple wait lists.
-After nearly a year of unstable housing which increased Melody’s psychological and physical stress, a unit was offered to her.
+Diligently, she worked with the elder abuse case manager to apply for permanent, subsidized housing as well as transitional housing programs and was placed on multiple wait lists.
+After nearly a year of unstable housing, which increased Melody’s psychological and physical stress, a unit was offered to her.
 The case manager assisted in locating emergency funds to pay for the required deposit and move-in costs and was able to secure other funding for household basics.

-Melody now lives in her own affordable apartment and, unlike her life of isolation while living with her abusive husband, she socializes regularly with other tenants in the building.
+Melody now lives in her own affordable apartment and, unlike her isolated lifestyle with her abusive husband, she socializes regularly with other tenants in the building.
 She has made friends.
 Melody finally feels like her life is her own and, since securing stable housing, she has felt able to focus more on her health care needs.
 Feeling safe in her own home, and removed from the abuse of her spouse, she says she is considering pursuing a divorce.
 As she contemplates this, the case manager can refer her to a local legal organization that works with victims of domestic violence, and collaborate with their staff to support Melody through the divorce process, should she choose to move forward.

 Joe’s and Melody’s stories are two examples of the many ways in which the Aging and Disability Services Elder Abuse Case Management Program supports abused individuals as they navigate through support systems and work to stabilize their lives.